School Direct Eligibility

 WHAT QUALIFICATIONS WILL YOU NEED?

 You must have a UK university degree or a recognised equivalent qualification of a minimum award of 2:2, with honours.
 Your degree must be completed before commencement of your training place.
 For applicants with a higher degree (Masters, MBA or Doctorate) you must also have a first degree.
-All secondary Maths, Physics, Chemistry, Computer Science and MFL candidates who do not have a degree in the subject they want to train to teach, will be required to undertake a subject knowledge enhancement course (SKE).
+Secondary Maths, Physics, Chemistry, Computer Science and MFL candidates who do not have a degree in the subject they want to train to teach, may be required to undertake a subject knowledge enhancement course (SKE).
 Any offer of a place on the School Direct programme will be conditional on completion of an SKE course.
-Further information can be found at: https://www.canterbury.ac.uk/study-here/train-to-teach/subject-knowledge-enhancement.aspx
+Further information can be found at: https://www.canterbury.ac.uk/search/postgraduate-taught-courses?term=SKE

-To train as a teacher on any programme you must achieve a standard equivalent to a grade C in GCSE English and Mathematics.
-If you want to teach primary or key stage 2/3 (ages 7 to 14), you must also have achieved a standard equivalent to a grade C in a Science GCSE.
+To train as a teacher on any programme you must achieve a standard equivalent to a grade C/4 in GCSE English and Mathematics.
+If you want to teach primary or key stage 2/3 (ages 7 to 14), you must also have achieved a standard equivalent to a grade C/4 in a Science GCSE.

 Work Experience - Salaried Route

 To apply for the salaried route you must have at least 3 years full time work experience.
 This must not be undertaken whilst completing your degree.
-Less than 3 years experience would be considered from exceptional applicants, particularly for those applying for priority subjects.
-This does not need to be in a school.
+Less than 3 years work experience would only be considered from exceptional applicants, particularly for those applying for priority subjects.
+Work experience does not need to be in a school.